 I decided to come up with a craft idea only using things I already own.
-This homemade spring wrapping paper is one of my new favorite easy paper crafts.
+This homemade spring pink wrapping paper is one of my new favorite easy paper crafts.

 Given how much craft stuff I already own, I could probably do this again.
 Every month.
 Or every week.
 Or even every day.
+Oops!

-My Easy Paper Craft
+My Easy Pink Wrapping Paper Craft

 In order to test my theory, I looked around my craft room to see what materials I had on hand.
 Here is what I found: